24,600 Shares in Discovery, Inc. (NASDAQ:DISCA) Purchased by Shufro Rose & Co. LLC

 Several other large investors have also recently bought and sold shares of the stock.
 Sowell Financial Services LLC grew its holdings in shares of Discovery by 5.8% during the third quarter.
 Sowell Financial Services LLC now owns 35,723 shares of the company’s stock worth $907,000 after buying an additional 1,945 shares in the last quarter.
 Capital Analysts LLC grew its holdings in shares of Discovery by 12.0% during the third quarter.
 Capital Analysts LLC now owns 68,506 shares of the company’s stock worth $1,739,000 after buying an additional 7,339 shares in the last quarter.
 Sterling Investment Management Inc. grew its holdings in shares of Discovery by 156.5% during the third quarter.
 Sterling Investment Management Inc. now owns 72,121 shares of the company’s stock worth $1,830,000 after buying an additional 44,003 shares in the last quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. grew its holdings in shares of Discovery by 21.8% during the third quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
 Ltd. now owns 67,664 shares of the company’s stock worth $1,717,000 after buying an additional 12,108 shares in the last quarter.
 Finally, Treasurer of the State of North Carolina grew its holdings in shares of Discovery by 3.5% during the third quarter.
 Treasurer of the State of North Carolina now owns 59,488 shares of the company’s stock worth $1,510,000 after buying an additional 2,009 shares in the last quarter.
 Institutional investors and hedge funds own 33.47% of the company’s stock.

 Several research analysts recently commented on DISCA shares.
-Deutsche Bank Aktiengesellschaft reissued a “buy” rating on shares of Discovery in a research report on Sunday, November 7th.
-UBS Group cut their price objective on Discovery from $38.00 to $27.00 and set a “neutral” rating for the company in a research report on Wednesday, September 22nd.
-Sanford C. Bernstein raised Discovery from an “underperform” rating to a “market perform” rating and boosted their target price for the stock from $28.00 to $38.44 in a report on Monday, November 1st.
-Barrington Research reaffirmed an “outperform” rating on shares of Discovery in a report on Monday, November 1st.
-Finally, Barclays reduced their price objective on shares of Discovery from $35.00 to $30.00 and set an “equal weight” rating for the company in a research report on Monday, October 18th.
-Seven research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat, Discovery presently has an average rating of “Buy” and a consensus price target of $42.30.
+Barrington Research reissued an “outperform” rating on shares of Discovery in a research report on Monday, November 1st.
+Macquarie upgraded shares of Discovery from a “neutral” rating to an “outperform” rating and upped their price objective for the company from $33.00 to $40.00 in a report on Monday, November 8th.
+Sanford C. Bernstein upgraded shares of Discovery from an “underperform” rating to a “market perform” rating and upped their price objective for the company from $28.00 to $38.44 in a report on Monday, November 1st.
+UBS Group decreased their price target on shares of Discovery from $38.00 to $27.00 and set a “neutral” rating on the stock in a research note on Wednesday, September 22nd.
+Finally, Deutsche Bank Aktiengesellschaft restated a “buy” rating on shares of Discovery in a research note on Sunday, November 7th.
+Seven equities research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $42.30.

-Discovery (NASDAQ:DISCA) last released its quarterly earnings results on Wednesday, November 3rd.
-The company reported $0.24 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.40 by ($0.16).
-The business had revenue of $3.15 billion during the quarter, compared to analyst estimates of $3.14 billion.
-Discovery had a net margin of 10.42% and a return on equity of 11.62%.
-The company’s revenue was up 23.0% on a year-over-year basis.
-During the same quarter last year, the company posted $0.81 earnings per share.
-On average, analysts forecast that Discovery, Inc. will post 2.77 EPS for the current year.
+Discovery (NASDAQ:DISCA) last posted its earnings results on Wednesday, November 3rd.
+The company reported $0.24 EPS for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.16).
+The company had revenue of $3.15 billion during the quarter, compared to the consensus estimate of $3.14 billion.
+Discovery had a return on equity of 11.62% and a net margin of 10.42%.
+The firm’s revenue was up 23.0% compared to the same quarter last year.
+During the same period last year, the company posted $0.81 EPS.
+As a group, equities analysts predict that Discovery, Inc. will post 2.77 EPS for the current fiscal year.

 About Discovery